Child Support Basics

 If you disagree with how the child support office handled the money or see a mistake, you can ask the child support worker (in writing) to review this.
 Make your request for review within 45 days.
 If you are still unhappy with the decision, you may ask the Minnesota Department of Human Services Office of Child Support Enforcement to review the decision, but you must make this request within 30 days.
 You may want to see if an attorney can help you.
 Contact your local legal aid office.

 Your child support officer has certain obligations, and it is important to understand exactly what these are.
-You should carefully read the "County Child Support Services" section, so you know exactly what to expect from the county.
+You should carefully read the section called "County Child Support Services” so you know exactly what to expect from the county.

 Remember that your child support worker is not a counselor, or the police, or the court.
 Do not expect him or her to do what they cannot.